Skip to main content

 Setup Process

-Setting up remote monitoring involves several steps:
+Setting up remote monitoring manually involves several steps:

 1. Prerequisites